 b) A Head from a residence other than the residence where the resident had accommodation; and

 c) A member of the MRS Residents’ Committee from a residence other than the residence where the resident had accommodation and who has no close personal relationship with the resident.
-If no suitable representative from the MRS Residents’ Committee can be found, the Associate to the Vice-President (Services) may appoint another resident from a residence other than the residence where the resident had accommodation and who has no close personal relationship with the resident.
+If no suitable representative from the MRS Residents’ Committee can be found, the Vice-President (Campus Infrastructure and Services) may appoint another resident from a residence other than the residence where the resident had accommodation and who has no close personal relationship with the resident.

-d) If the Associate to the Vice-President (Services) determines that the inclusion of another student on the review panel (see 14.10(c)) is for any reason inappropriate, they may choose to appoint another person as appropriate to the panel in place of a student resident.
+d) If the Vice-President (Campus Infrastructure and Services) determines that the inclusion of another student on the review panel (see 14.10(c)) is for any reason inappropriate, they may choose to appoint another person as appropriate to the panel in place of a student resident.

 14.12 The resident must not remain in MRS accommodation while the panel consider the review request.
 Alternative accommodation may be arranged by MRS for this period and if so, the resident will be responsible for the cost of this accommodation.